kspc0/helmholtz-x-TFD/README.md

 ## Usage
 to compute derivatives for a testcase head to the corresponding folder:
 `~$ cd KornilovCase` or `~$ cd RijkeTube`
-for shape derivative using continuous formula from Dr. Ekrem Ekici dissertation:
+for shape derivative using continuous formula from Ekici dissertation:
 `~$ python3 continuous_shape_derivative_*`
-for shape derivative using discrete formula derived by Dr. Gregoire Varillon run:
+for shape derivative using discrete formula derived by Varillon run:
 `~$ python3 discrete_shape_derivative_*`
 adjust parameters in the `*params.py` files if needed or directly when building the object from class in `test_case.py`
 ### Examine Input Functions